datacoves/docs/docs/how-tos/airflow/use-datacoves-secrets-manager.md

 # How to use Datacoves Secrets Manager in Airflow

 Datacoves includes a built-in [Secrets Manager](reference/admin-menu/secrets.md) that allows you to securely store and manage secrets for both administrators and developers.
 Secrets can be stored at the project or environment level and easily shared across other tools in your stack, ensuring seamless integration and enhanced security.
 [Creating or editing a secret](/how-tos/datacoves/how_to_secrets.md) in the Datacoves Secret Manager is straightforward.
+Be sure to prefix all secrets stored in Datacoves Secrets Manager with `datacoves-`

 ## Read variable from Datacoves Secrets manager